Frosty's HVAC

 September — Fall Transition

 What to do: September is still hot in DFW (highs of 90-95°F), but nighttime temps start dropping.
-Schedule your fall heating tune-up for late September or October.
+This is the right month to schedule your fall heating tune-up for October.

 Homeowner tasks: